Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 * **Collaboration:** platforms like Databricks offer collaborative notebook experiences, similar to a shared Google doc, meaning multiple team memebers can write and interact with code simultanesouly

-These things are all genuinely positive facets of the notebook experience and in an agile environment where we want to get data into the hands of our users as quickly as possible, things like time-to-value and ease of use are nothing to scoff at.
+All of these things are genuinely positive facets of the notebook experience and in an agile environment where we want to get data into the hands of our users as quickly as possible, things like time-to-value and ease of use are nothing to scoff at.
 As is often said though, _"there's no such thing as a free lunch"_, and these benefits typically come with some significant tradeoffs:

 * **Developer experience:** since most platforms offer a browser-based notebook interface, the physical act of writing code can often be sluggish and frustrating.
 In addition, the ease of use tends to come at the expense of a feature-incomplete experience, where debugging is hard or impossible, and basic IDE configuration is non-existent.